LennartHennigs/Button2/README.md

 Installation
 ------------
+Open the Arduino IDE choose "Sketch > Include Library" and search for "Button2".
-Download the ZIP archive (https://github.com/lennarthennigs/Button2/zipball/master), then open the Arduino IDE and choose Sketch > Include Library > Add .ZIP Library... and select your downloaded file.
+Or download the ZIP archive (https://github.com/lennarthennigs/Button2/zipball/master), and choose "Sketch > Include Library > Add .ZIP Library..." and select the downloaded file.

 License